MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 To delete an existing object, simply pass its primary key to the `deleteObjectId:inSchema:onSuccess:onFailure:` method.

-Lets delete our existing todo object from the Stackmob database:
+Lets delete our existing todo object from the StackMob database:

 ```obj-c
 [[[SMClient defaultClient] dataStore] deleteObjectId:@"1234" inSchema:@"todo" onSuccess:^(NSString* objectId, NSString *schema) {